-- Explain why College policies exist and why the College community is concerned with their actions and behaviors. - Understand the impact of their behavior and decision-making on themselves and the community. - Communicate their personal responsibility for their behavior within the College community. - Identify ways to address their actions and behaviors so that their decision making does not negatively impact their educational goals and future success.
+- Explain why College policies exist and why the College community is concerned about their choices. - Understand the impact of their behavior and decision-making on themselves and the community. - Communicate their personal responsibility for their behavior within the College community. - Identify ways to address their actions(s) so that their choices do not negatively impact their educational goals and success in the future.